Sexuality and Gender Alliance (SAGA) house—special-interest house for gay, lesbian, bisexual, and transgender students and their allies.

 Summer FIELDS—a three week intensive residential summer program for high school students (rising juniors and seniors), taught by Beloit College faculty.
 Students earn Beloit College credit in this program that debuted in 2011.
 Note the intentional capitalization of the word FIELDS, which is not an acronym.
 Program was placed on hold in 2013.

-Sustainability Fellows program—an eight-week credit-bearing summer program in which students work full-time at on a campus or community based sustainability project under the mentorship of a faculty member.
+Sustainability Fellows program—an eight-week credit-bearing summer program in which students work full-time at on a campus or community based sustainability project with a faculty mentor.

 symposium day—Student Symposium is the proper reference to the daylong event.
 See also: International Student Symposium.